Loading... Please wait...Posted by: Cryogal

 Cryogal: What is the weather usually like in early January in Las Vegas?

-Jeremy Handel: While Las Vegas enjoys and annual average temperature in 70s, early January can be cooler with highs in low 60s and overnight lows in the 40s.
+Jeremy Handel: While Las Vegas enjoys an annual average temperature in 70s, early January can be cooler with highs in low 60s and overnight lows in the 40s.

 Cryogal: Anything special you would recommend packing for a trip to Vegas in January?